MHLoppy/CBP-RoB-Plugin/README.md

 Note that the plugin has the following limitations:
 - Only supports English
 - Only adds taunt text (the copyrighted audio files are not bundled)

+This plugin's functionality has been integrated into the larger [Sound.xml Editor plugin](https://github.com/MHLoppy/CBP-SE-Plugin).